THautamaki/GHSCM_results/Readme.md

 Each MATLAB method has `<method_name>_analysis.m` file to run simulations.
 They are all well commented and can be run using MATLAB’s `Run all sections` shortcut.
-Please note that the helper functions should be placed into the `%userprofile%\Documents\MATLAB` folder (if a Windows machine) so that MATLAB can find these.
+Note that the helper functions should be placed into the `%userprofile%\Documents\MATLAB` folder (if a Windows machine) so that MATLAB can find these.

-Please note that if a similar system is used, as in the article, all simulations take about 3.5 days to run.
+Note that if a similar system is used, as in the article, all simulations take about 3.5 days to run.

 ## Performing the real-world dataset analyses